shotstack-samples/build-me-a-video-twitter-bot/README.md

 This project uses AWS Lambda via the [Serverless](https://serverless.com/) framework, **[Shotstack](https://github.com/shotstack)**, [node-twitter-api-v2](https://github.com/plhery/node-twitter-api-v2) to query any Twitter mentions and create a personalised video from tweet and user data.

-This project creates two Lambda functions:
+This project creates three Lambda functions:

 1. Query function that checks for new mentions every minute and creates a personalised video for each mention.
-2. Webhook function that accepts a Shotstack callback which uploads the Shotstack video to Twitter when the render completes and tweets the result as a reply to the original tweet.
+2. Webhook function that accepts a Shotstack callback and executes the lambda which will reply to the Tweet.
+3. Reply function which uploads the Shotstack video to Twitter when the render completes and tweets the result as a reply to the original tweet.

 ## Install